Featured in this post

 There are tons of fun and exciting Boston 4th of July events that are sure to make this year’s holiday one to remember.

 Even though many of us were shoveling snow off the hoods of our cars just a few weeks ago, spring and (best of all) summer are getting closer by the day — and if you’re planning on being in the United States during the warmer months, it’s time to start nailing down your plans for one of America’s favorite holidays: the 4th of July.
 And there’s no better place to celebrate Independence day than Boston, Massachusetts, where it all started.
-Whether you’re a local or just visiting, you’re sure to be swept up in all the rich history, fun nightlife, and exciting attractions the city has to offer.
+Whether you’re a local or just visiting, you’re sure to be swept up in the city’s rich history, fun nightlife, and exciting attractions.
 From its rich heritage and cultural landmarks to breathtaking views, modern luxuries, and an incredible food and drink scene, there are plenty of things to do in Boston for the 4th of July, if you know where to look.
 And, if you’re struggling to figure out what to do in Boston for the 4th of July weekend, don’t sweat: We’ve got you covered.
-There are tons of fun and exciting Boston 4th of July events that are sure to make this year’s holiday one to remember.
+There are tons of fun and exciting Boston 4th of July events that will make this year’s holiday one to remember.

 Things to Do in Boston for the 4th of July